sim8/astro-miner/AstroMiner/Notes/Caravan.md

       - PS - I pray you've forgiven me for spilling milkshake on your suit.
 We have a very powerful washer onboard if you need it.
     - On the docks
       - Hello {name}!
 Good to see you again!
       - It's my pleasure to welcome you aboard The Archibald.
-I hope it serves as a satisfactory home while we're between trading stops.
+I hope it serves as a satisfactory home in between trading stops.
       - Before you meet the crew, I wanted to ask if there's anything you didn't get to ask last time we met?
         - What are my responsibilities?
           - As Head Miner, you'll lead the asteroid mining missions - which involves driving the MV, mining gems, and trying not to die!
 Heh!